canopas/rich-editor-swiftui/README.md

 ## Credits
 RichEditor for SwiftUI is owned and maintained by the [Canopas team](https://canopas.com/).
 For project updates and releases, you can follow them on Twitter at [@canopassoftware](https://twitter.com/canopassoftware).

-Similar library is also awailable for android in Jetpack Compose [here](https://github.com/canopas/rich-editor-compose)
+Similar library is also available for Android in Jetpack Compose [here](https://github.com/canopas/rich-editor-compose)

 RichTextKit: https://github.com/danielsaidi/RichTextKit